CuddlyBunion341/CuddlyBunion341/README.md

   <div align="center">

-  I am a passionate developer, Rails novice, Rust newbie.
+  I am a busy developer, Rails novice, Rust newbie.

   I like to code and break stuff when I am not busy changing my dotfiles 😓